benface/tailwindcss-typography/README.md

     ellipsis: ['responsive'],
     hyphens: ['responsive'],
     textUnset: ['responsive'],
+    caps: ['responsive'],
+    nums: ['responsive'],
+    ligatures: ['responsive'],
   },
   plugins: [
     require('tailwindcss-typography')({
+      // all these options default to the values specified here
-      ellipsis: true,         // defaults to true
+      ellipsis: true,         // whether to generate ellipsis utilities
-      hyphens: true,          // defaults to true
+      hyphens: true,          // whether to generate hyphenation utilities
-      textUnset: true,        // defaults to true
+      textUnset: true,        // whether to generate utilities to unset text properties
+      caps: true,             // whether to generate utilities to use alternate glyphs for capital letters
+      nums: true,             // whether to generate utilities to use alternate glyphs for numbers, fractions, and ordinal markers
+      ligatures: true,        // whether to generate ligature utilities
-      componentPrefix: 'c-',  // for text styles; defaults to 'c-' }),
+      componentPrefix: 'c-',  // the prefix to use for text style classes }),
   ],
 }